Having your say about care and health services

 Learning Disability Partnership Boards - there are three boards covering Derbyshire.
 The boards link and engage with key local people and organisations to help improve local services and raise awareness of the issues faced by people with learning disabilities and their carers.
 The boards are looking for more learning disability carers to be representatives.

-NHS Choices has listings of local care and support services - the website has a 'Trip Advisor' style feature you can leave compliments or comments about a service you've used.
+The NHS website has listings of local care and support services - the website has a 'Trip Advisor' style feature you can leave compliments or comments about a service you've used.
 It's also helpful to see what experiences other people have had with services.

 Derbyshire Parent Carer Voice is a charity which is has been set up to help parents have a say in how services for children in Derbyshire are run.